A Beginner's Guide to SQL Server Management Studio

 Here are some key features of SSMS that you’ll find useful as a beginner:

-- IntelliSense: Provides code suggestions and auto-completion for SQL queries.
+- IntelliSense: Enjoy code suggestions and auto-completion while writing queries.

 Conclusion